 Pale Ale vs IPA: Main Differences

-Ok, now that we’ve explored each style a bit, here are the main differences (as far as I can tell).
+Ok, now that we’ve explored each style a bit, here are the main differences that a casual beer drinker can use to discern the two styles:

 Pale Ale